 How to become a personal trainer

-Getting hired as a personal trainer is easier for those who possess the proper certification.
-Employers require different types of training depending on the role of the instructor, but most employers look for trainers who have completed an accredited fitness certification program, such as those offered by the American Council on Exercise, the National Academy of Sports Medicine, or the National Federation of Professional Trainers.
+Getting hired as a personal trainer is easier with the proper certification.
+Employers require different types of training depending on the role of the instructor, but most employers look for trainers who have completed an accredited fitness certification program, such as those offered by NASM, ISSA, ACE, ACSM and NSCA, Boan said.

-Other requirements vary depending on the type of fitness training you wish to perform.
+Other requirements vary depending on the type of fitness training being performed.
 For example, specialized fitness trainers, such as yoga instructors, must be certified in their field of expertise.
 Personal trainers may be required to work alongside a more experienced colleague before taking on their own clients.
 And group fitness instructors often have to audition for a job before gaining employment.

-Other important qualifications of a successful personal trainer include excellent customer-service and communication skills, the ability to affectively listen and respond to clients' needs, and superior physical fitness.
+Other important qualifications of a successful personal trainer include excellent customer service and communication skills, the ability to effectively listen and respond to clients' needs and superior physical fitness.

 The number of personal trainers and fitness enthusiasts is increasing.
 If you want to make a name for yourself, you'll need to stand out.
 Boan recommends getting online and connecting with possible clients and others in the industry.
 She said she uses FitnessTrainer.com, social media accounts and her own website to build her business.

 Your current clients can be your best marketing tool, she added.